eddyerburgh/notes/docs/operating-systems/linux/interrupts.md

 };
 ```

-The actual work that needs to be done is represented as a linked list of `work_struct` structures:
+The actual work that needs to be done is represented as a linked list of `work_struct` structs:

 ```c
 struct work_struct {